 Vault Toilet (2)

-Travel 16 miles east of Paonia, CO on Highway 133.
-Turn right onto Gunnison County Road 12 (Kebler Pass Road) and continue east for another 16 miles.
-Turn right onto Forest Road #706 and go another 2 miles to the end at Lost Lake Campground.
+From Paonia, travel northeast on Highway 133 for approximately 15 miles to County Road 12, Kebler Pass Road.
+Turn right onto CR 12 and continue east for approximately 16 miles to the intersection with Forest Service Road #706, Lost Lake Road.
+Turn right onto FSR #706 and go another 2 miles to the end at the Lost Lake Campground and Lost Lake Slough.

-Travel west from Crested Butte, CO on Gunnison County Road 12 (Kebler Pass Road) for approximately 16 miles.
-Turn left onto Forest Road #706 and go another 2 miles to the end at Lost Lake Campground.
+From Crested Butte, travel west on County Road 12, Kebler Pass Road, for approximately 16 miles to the intersection with Forest Service Road #706.
+Turn left onto FSR #706 and go another 2 miles to the end at the Lost Lake Campground and Lost Lake Slough.

 Camping & Cabins